Michael Watson: Life after boxing

 Watson sued the British Boxing Board of Control (BBBoC) for negligence and won damages reputedly of around £1 million.
 The High Court ruled that the BBBoC was responsible for medical provision at a fight and that administering oxygen and resuscitation on site would have made a considerable difference to Watson's outcome.
 Mr Justice Kennedy said that the board was "in breach of its duty to Mr Watson".
 This decision was upheld at the Court of Appeal, and the BBBoC did not appeal to the House of Lords, selling their London headquarters to pay out a £400,000 compensation settlement.
 The judge said that this was "sadly a long way short of the damages that [Watson] would have received had the defendants had the money or had they been insured".

 On 19 April 2003 Watson completed the London Marathon, walking two hours each morning and afternoon for six days.
 Raising money for the Brain and Spine Foundation, Watson slept overnight in a support bus.

-Finishing the race by his side were Chris Eubank and his neurosurgeon, both of whom had become his personal friends.
+Finishing the race by his side were Chris Eubank and his neurosurgeon Peter Hamlyn, both of whom had become his personal friends.
 On 4 February 2004 Watson was awarded the MBE by Queen Elizabeth II for his services to disability sport.
 Watson was announced as a torchbearer in the 2012 Paralympic relay.

 In February 2017 Watson and his carer, Lennard Ballack, were victims of a carjacking in Chingford, London.
 During the attack, Ballack had ammonia sprayed in his face and was beaten, whilst Watson was dragged along the road when the car was driven off, unable to escape.
 Watson suffered flashbacks and seizures after the event.
-The two attackers were later sentenced to 16 years for their part in the attack and other crimes.
+The two attackers were later sentenced to 16 years in prison for their part in the attack and other crimes.